Ranikhet: History

 In 1869, the British established the headquarters of the Kumaon Regiment as well as pargana Pali here and used the station as a retreat from the heat of the Indian summer.
 The treasury was opened here on 1 April 1869 and a Cantonment Committee was formed in 1871.
 A police station was also established in the city in 1869–70.
 The forests around Ranikhet were declared reserved forests in 1873.
 These forests had been brought under an action plan by 1887, although they continued to be managed under then-prevalent cantonment laws and regulations until 1915.
 Under these rules grazing and cutting of grass and burning of forests without permission were forbidden.
 On 3 December 1915, a portion of the cantonment was notified as a reserve forest under the Indian Forest Act of 1878.

+Ranikhet was connected to Kathgodam by a continuation of the Nainital cart road, running from the Brewery through Bhawali, Ratighat and Khairna, where it crossed the Kosi and entered Almora district.
+The distance from the plains by this route was 49 miles, and the road continued eastward a further 30 miles to Almora.

+An unmetalled cart road of 65 miles between Ramnagar and Ranikhet had been built many years earlier, but fell into disuse after the Rohilkhand and Kumaon Railway opened from Bareilly to Kathgodam.
+The extension of the railway to Ramnagar revived its importance, particularly as it carried pilgrim traffic from Gujarghati downwards.
+A railway running into Ranikhet itself, following the ridge taken by the Ramnagar cart road, was projected; the gradients were thought to present no engineering difficulty, though there was no immediate prospect of construction.

+By bridle path, Ranikhet lay 40 miles from Kathgodam via Bhim Tal and 22 miles from Almora.